yxlllc/DDSP-SVC/README.md

 python main_diff.py -i <input.wav> -ddsp <ddsp_ckpt.pt> -diff <diff_ckpt.pt> -o <output.wav> -k <keychange (semitones)> -id <speaker_id> -diffid <diffusion_speaker_id> -speedup <speedup> -method <method> -kstep <kstep>
 ```

-'speedup' is the acceleration speed, 'method' is 'pndm' or 'dpm-solver', 'kstep' is the number of shallow diffusion steps, 'diffid' is the speaker id of the diffusion model, and other parameters have the same meaning as `main.py`.
+'speedup' is the acceleration speed, 'method' is 'ddim', 'pndm', 'dpm-solver' or 'unipc', 'kstep' is the number of shallow diffusion steps, 'diffid' is the speaker id of the diffusion model, and other parameters have the same meaning as `main.py`.

 A reasonable 'kstep' is about 100~300.
 There may be a perceived loss of sound quality when ‘speedup’ exceeds 20.